HowestX/howestx-docs/final.md

 edX is a large open souce MOOC platform that was developed as a joint venture between the Massachussets Institute of Technology and the Harvard university.
 UC Berkeley has also joined.

-The platform already has a lot of succes, boasting more than 3 million users (as of October 2014), and being used by institutions such as Stanford.
+The platform already has a lot of succes, boasting more than 3 million users (as of October 2014), and is being used by institutions such as Stanford.

 ##### Usability